About primary biliary cholangitis

 Reducing skin itching

-Chronically itching skin is a maddening symptom of PBC.
+Chronically itchy skin is a maddening symptom of PBC.
 Some people may even develop scars from constant scratching.
 Medications such as cholestyramine and rifampicin can reduce the itchiness.
 Other suggestions include:

 - Keep fingernails short.